jodaf/quilvyn-5e-supplements/README.md

 ### Requirements

-quilvyn-5E-supplements relies on the 5th Edition SRD module and the core modules installed by the quilvyn-core package.
+quilvyn-5E-supplements relies on the 5th Edition SRD module installed by the quilvyn-5E package and the core modules installed by the quilvyn-core package.

 ### Installation